 Introduction to REST

 The word REST applies to the transference of the Representation State.
-It is an architectonic style that specifies a collection of rules for web service development.
+It is an architectonic style specifying a collection of web service development rules.
 REST recommends generating an entity with the data requested by the client in a client-server correspondence and submitting the object values as a response to the user.
-For instance, you can build an object on the server-side if the user requests a movie in Bangalore at a certain place and time.
+For instance, you can build an object on the server side if the user requests a movie in Bangalore at a particular place and time.
 So you have an entity over here and submit an object state.
 That’s why REST is known as the State Transition for Members.
-The REST architectural style helps minimize the usage of bandwidth to create a more Internet-friendly application.
-It is also considered “the language of the Internet” and is entirely resource-based.
+The REST architectural style helps minimize bandwidth usage to create a more Internet-friendly application.
+It is also widely recognized as “the language of the Internet” and operates on a resource-based model.

 The client asks for the correct details on the server using an API and then sends a client response.
-In this case, the response that is sent to the client is an HTML web page.
+The server sends an HTML web page to respond to the client in this case.
 But do you think this is an appropriate response to submit an application?
 Ok, I think you’re going to say NO. You would like to return the data instead of using the entire Web page in a standardized format.
 The data returned by the server is then either in XML or JSON format in response to the client’s request for these purposes.
 The right hierarchical data structure is provided in both XML and JSON formats.

 Constraints of REST Architecture